jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 runs silently first).

 • Conversations 1-9: non-blocking request.
-The AI requests the rename, then proceeds in the same message.
+The AI requests the rename, delivers that conversation's single opening item, then waits.
 Members rename when convenient.

 This keeps the naming scaffold that teaches members to stay organized while removing friction once the pattern is learned.